oasis-tcs/openc2-cap/haha.cap.md

 The purpose of this document is to:

-* Define a profile for the custom extensions to the bawnl profile for operation with bawn instantiation(s).
+* Define a profile for the custom extensions to the haha profile for operation with haha instantiation(s).
-* Specify which SLPF optional features are implemented.
 * Specify all OpenC2 ACTIONS implemented.
 * Specify all OpenC2 TARGETS implemented.
 * Specify all OpenC2 TARGET_SPECIFIERS implemented.